Skip to Main Content

 • This plant is monoecious, with individuals producing male and female flowers.
 The staminate (male) flowers grow in rounded clusters and lack leaves.
 The pistillate (female) flowers are oval or round ovaries surrounded by spongy leaves.

-• Seascale is very small and low; it can grow a few ft. across and an inch or three high.
+• Seascale is very small and low; it can grow a few feet across and can grow up to three inches high.

 • The bloom period of this species is one of the longest of the Atriplex genus, it blooms from April to October.